giotto-ai/giotto-deep/paper.md

 Many topological computations in `giotto-deep` are performed by `giotto-tda` [@tauzin2021giotto].

-Giotto-deep handles the whole pipeline: from data preprocessing up to the hyperparameter search, the `k-fold` cross-validation, and the deployment of the models.
+`giotto-deep` handles the whole pipeline: from data preprocessing up to the hyperparameter search, the `k-fold` cross-validation, and the deployment of the models.
 We provide various preprocessing and training pipelines already implemented, but we invite users to extend and improve them.
 The eventual goal is to create a